 Where to find Autism Support Groups in Brisbane

-Parenting a child with Autism Spectrum Disorder can be an emotional and confusing journey.
+Parenting a child with Autism can be an emotional and confusing journey.
 As with all challenges we face as parents, having support around you can be crucial to success.
 Often the daunting nature of parenting a child with special needs can be lessened with the right support around you.
 But how do you find the right support?
 Friends, family, doctors and schools are a great resource for general support, but sometimes yours and your child’s needs go beyond this traditional network.

 Here are some groups available in Brisbane to support parents and children with Autism: